Ensembl/ensembl-hive/wrappers/README.md

 * a port of eHive's Runnable API to the new language, which people can use in their Runnables

-This documents explains both aspects in details.
+This documents explains both aspects in details
+> This document explains how to add support for new languages in eHive

 # Interface for wrappers